ReactTraining/react-media/README.md

 ## `targetWindow`

-An optional `targetWindow` prop can be specified if you want the `query` to be evaluated against a different window object than the one the code is running in.
+An optional `targetWindow` prop can be specified if you want the `queries` to be evaluated against a different window object than the one the code is running in.
 This can be useful if you are rendering part of your component tree to an iframe or [a popup window](https://hackernoon.com/using-a-react-16-portal-to-do-something-cool-2a2d627b0202).
 See [this PR thread](https://github.com/ReactTraining/react-media/pull/78) for context.

 ## Compared to react-responsive